Glossary of DBMS

 a.
 Update anomaly: An update anomaly is caused when data is updated at one instance and not at others.

 b.
 Insert anomaly: An Insert Anomaly is caused when attributes cannot be inserted into the database without the presence of other attributes.
-This usually occurs when a child is inserted without parent.
+This usually occurs when a child is inserted without a parent.

 c.
-Delete anomaly: A Delete Anomaly is caused when deletion of one attribute causes the deletion of some other attributes.
+Delete anomaly: A Delete Anomaly is caused when the deletion of one attribute causes the deletion of some other attributes.

 To overcome these anomalies in DBMS, we need to normalize the data.